Special Event Street Closure Application

 - Water plan – San Francisco legislation restricts the sale or distribution of packaged water at ISCOTT-permitted events with more than 100 attendees.
 Most events that are not either athletic or dance parties will not require any water plan.

-Complete specifics on security, alcohol, waste management, water, etc. will likely not be available at the time of application.
-However, initial plans or an outline should be included.
-Final details can be developed during the application review process or after a street closure permit is granted – provided there are no substantive changes to the event, and that a revised description and site plan (if layout of event changes) are submitted to SFMTA Special Events in sufficient time for review and approval before the date of the event.
+Complete specifics on security, alcohol, waste management, etc. likely will not be available at the time of application.
+However, initial plans or an outline should be included for any items that seem appropriate or needed.
+Final details can be developed during the application review process or after a street closure permit is granted – provided there are no substantive changes to the event, and that a revised description and site plan (if layout of event changes) are submitted to SFMTA Special Events in sufficient time for review and staff approval before the date of the event.

-In many cases, applicants will not be sure of some of the other details or requirements – such as how many porta-potties will be needed or if a water plan or monitored bicycle parking is appropriate.
-ISCOTT/SFMTA Special Event staff can assist in fleshing out these issues either before an application is submitted or during the review process.
-In some cases, this will require producing a new site plan – for instance, if monitored bicycle parking is required, but was not shown in the originally submitted site plan; or if a larger emergency access lane is needed.
+In many cases, applicants will not be sure of some of the other details or requirements – such as how many portable toilets will be needed or if monitored bicycle parking is appropriate.
+ISCOTT/SFMTA Special Event staff can assist in fleshing out these details either before an application is submitted or during the review process.
+In some cases, this will require producing a new site plan – for instance, if monitored bicycle parking is required, but was not shown in the originally submitted site plan, or if a larger emergency access lane is needed.

 Applications are subject to review by City staff from multiple agencies who may request additional information or revisions.
-Requests for temporary street closures then typically are scheduled for review by ISCOTT at a public hearing.
-A recommendation for approval or disapproval will be made by the Committee, along with any conditions deemed necessary for the event, and this recommendation will be forwarded to the Director of the SFMTA, and – if approved – a permit issued (via email).
+Requests for temporary street closures then are scheduled for review by ISCOTT at a public hearing, at which a decision to approve or not approve is made.

-Major athletic events – such as marathons and similar road races – and other large or particularly impactful events may be required to conduct extensive outreach to community and neighborhood groups in advance of the public hearing.
-Major athletic events also are required to do an additional round of public notification a minimum of 72 hours in advance of the event itself.
+Major athletic events – such as marathons and similar road races – and other large or particularly impactful events may be required to conduct extensive outreach to impacted businesses and community and neighborhood groups in advance of the public hearing.
+Road races also are required to do an additional round of public notification a minimum of 72 hours in advance of the event itself along the route of the road race.
 Streets to be closed for athletic events should indicate if parking will or will not be impacted because of the event.

-Other events may be required to perform additional outreach as determined by ISCOTT staff.
+Other events may be required to perform additional outreach as determined by SFMTA Special Events staff.
 For new events with a significant impact, a postal mailing to all addresses in the impacted area may be required.

-The hearing date will be scheduled by ISCOTT staff.
+The hearing date will be scheduled by SFMTA Special Events staff.
 All applicants will be notified at least one week in advance.
 It’s generally possible for an applicant to select a hearing date that works for their schedule.
-All interested parties are encouraged to attend.
+All interested parties are invited to attend.

 Simple events on blocks with no past history of concerns, and recurring events that have not generated complaints or issues previously may be placed on the Consent Calendar.
 Their applicants will not need to attend the hearing, but of course are welcome.

-Hearings are held on the 2nd and 4th Thursdays of the month (except November and December) at 9am at 1 South Van Ness Avenue, San Francisco, 7th Floor.
+Hearings are held on the 2nd and 4th Thursdays of the month (except November and December) at 9am.
 (Due to the holidays, hearings are held on the 2nd Thursday only in November, and on the 1st and 3rd Thursdays in December.)
 Currently, all hearings are online/virtual only using Microsoft Teams; telephone access/participation is also possible.

 Notification of the Decision

-The Minutes of the public hearing are posted online and a copy sent to all applicants showing the Committee’s decision.
+The minutes of the public hearing are posted online and a copy sent to all applicants showing the Committee’s decision.
 If approved, the applicant will receive a permit letter via email within about 10 business days of the hearing if all required materials have been submitted and fees paid.
-Copies are sent to various City agencies and other impacted entities, as applicable.
+Copies are sent to various City agencies and other impacted entities, as appropriate.

 - The permittee is responsible for reading their permit in full and complying with all conditions and regulations listed in the permit and any accompanying material.